About

 photo_2017-02-07_17-24-50

-Welcome to my website.
 I am Matthew Carmona, Professor of Planning and Urban Design at The Bartlett School of Planning, UCL.
 This website provides a repository for my research and writing, including my blog: Urban Design Matters.
 I hope you find it useful.
-My Twitter handle is @ProfMCarmona

-After completing my Masters I worked as an architect in private practice although was obviously not quite ready to leave university (and in fact never did), as in 1992 I signed up to do a PhD (part-time) under Prof Taner Oc at Nottingham.
+After completing my Masters I worked as an architect in private practice although was obviously not quite ready to leave university as in 1992 I signed up to do a PhD (part-time) under Prof Taner Oc at Nottingham.
 My PhD focussed on residential design guidance and began a line of research that I have pursued ever since and which I now call Design Governance.
 Soon after starting the PhD I applied for and got a job as a researcher working with Prof John Punter, first at the University of Reading and later at the University of Strathclyde, in Glasgow.
 Together we wrote the book, The Design Dimension of Planning.

 Three years after joining Nottingham, the University (in its wisdom) decided to close the programme on which I was teaching.
 This spurred me into applying for a lectureship at University College London (UCL).
 I joined UCL in 1998 and, again, never looked back.
 UCL is an immensely rich and rewarding place to work for someone interested in the built environment, and here my research interests and work have burgeoned.